 from ibicus.evaluate.metrics import *

-The second component of the evaluation requires a split of the historical period into training and validation period which is implemented in the following function.
-As a default value, the split_ratio is set such that the training period ends at the end of a year.
+The second component of the evaluation requires a split of the historical period into training and validation period.

 def get_data(variable, path = "testing_data/", split_ratio = 0.7037):